Career & Business

 By Emmanuel Nyoni ยท 12 min read ยท Updated April 2026

-The South African job market is competitive โ€” unemployment was around 32% as of early 2026.
-Your CV is your first impression, and in most cases, it needs to pass through automated screening software (ATS) before a human ever sees it.
+The South African job market is tough, with unemployment sitting around 32%.
+In most larger companies, your CV goes through automated screening software before any human reads it.
+Getting past that first filter matters.
 This guide covers what South African employers actually look for, how to beat the ATS, and how to create a professional CV without paying for expensive templates.

-In South Africa, "CV" (Curriculum Vitae) and "resume" are used interchangeably โ€” most employers use the term CV.
+In South Africa, "CV" (Curriculum Vitae) and "resume" are used interchangeably, most employers use the term CV.
 South African CVs tend to be 2โ€“3 pages, longer than the 1-page American resume standard but shorter than academic CVs used in the UK or Europe.
 If you're applying to a multinational, keep it to 2 pages unless you have extensive relevant experience.

-• Personal details โ€” Full name, phone number, email address, city and province.
-You do not need to include your ID number, home address, marital status, or race on a CV โ€” these are private and not required for initial applications.
+• Personal details, Full name, phone number, email address, city and province.
+You do not need to include your ID number, home address, marital status, or race on a CV, these are private and not required for initial applications.

-• Professional summary โ€” 3โ€“5 sentences summarising your experience, skills, and what value you bring.
+• Professional summary, 3โ€“5 sentences summarising your experience, skills, and what value you bring.
 Tailor this to each job.

-• Work experience โ€” In reverse chronological order (most recent first).
+• Work experience, In reverse chronological order (most recent first).
 Include company name, job title, dates, and 3โ€“5 bullet points of achievements per role.

-• Education โ€” Qualifications in reverse chronological order.
+• Education, Qualifications in reverse chronological order.
 Include institution, qualification name, and year completed.
 SAQA-registered qualifications carry more weight with South African employers.

-• Skills โ€” A focused list of relevant technical and professional skills.
-Avoid vague terms like "good communicator" โ€” focus on specific, verifiable skills.
+• Skills, A focused list of relevant technical and professional skills.
+Avoid vague terms like "good communicator", focus on specific, verifiable skills.

-• References โ€” "References available on request" is acceptable.
+• References, "References available on request" is acceptable.
 You don't need to list referees until asked, but ensure you have at least two professional references ready.

 Large South African companies and recruitment agencies use ATS software to filter CVs before a human reads them.
 Common ATS platforms used in South Africa include SAP SuccessFactors, Oracle HCM, and BambooHR.
 These systems scan your CV for keywords from the job description and assign a match score.
 CVs that don't score high enough are automatically rejected.